 The department also provides mutual aid assistance to several different agencies locally and regionally.
 For example, our hazardous materials team responds to southeast North Dakota in cooperation with the ND Department of Emergency Services and northwest Minnesota in cooperation with Moorhead, MN Fire Department.
 Our technical rescue team responds to southeast North Dakota in cooperation with the ND Department of Emergency Services.

 International Accreditation & Service Ratings

 Two third party entities regularly measure the department's effectiveness.
 The first entity is the Commission on Fire Accreditation International from the Center for Public Safety Excellence.
-There are approximately 32,000 fire departments in the United States so the Fargo Fire Department is proud to be one of only 217 fire departments accredited by the CFAI world wide.
+There are approximately 32,000 fire departments in the United States so the Fargo Fire Department is proud to be one of the fire departments accredited by the CFAI.
 The CFAI grants accreditation based on a wide range of department attributes including legal standing, human resources, and emergency response.